deep-learning-mit/staging/_posts/2023-11-08-mapreason.md

 ---
 layout: distill
 title: "Reasoning with Maps: Assessing Spatial Comprehension on Maps in Pre-trained Models"
 description: Map reasoning is an intuitive skill for humans and a fundamental skill with important applications in many domains.
 In this project, we aim to evaluate the capabilities of contemporary state-of-the-art Large Vision-Language Models (LVLMs) for reasoning on maps and comparing their capabilities with human participants on the coregistration task.
 We additionally propose and release a novel dataset to serve as an initial benchmark for map reasoning capabilities.
 We run an extensive analysis on the performance of open-source LVLMs showing that they struggle to achieve good performance on our dataset.
-Additionally, we show that the coregistration is intuitive to human participants that were able to achieve close to perfect accuracy in a time-constrained manner.
+Additionally, we show that coregistration is intuitive to human participants that were able to achieve close to perfect accuracy in a time-constrained manner.
 date: 2023-12-12
 htmlwidgets: true